Porges/ways-to-play/src/games/pei/pei.md

 ## Play

 The game is played by three players with two sets of <span lang="ms">ceki</span> cards (120 cards total).
-If there are four players, then three will take part in the game while the fourth player acts as the dealer and point-counter (<span lang="jav-Latn">makao</span> in Surakarta or <span lang="jav-Latn">matang atusi</span> in Yogyakarta).
+If there are four players, then three will take part in the game while the fourth player acts as the dealer and point-counter (<span lang="jv-Latn">makao</span> in Surakarta or <span lang="jv-Latn">matang atusi</span> in Yogyakarta).

-To decide seating order, each player is dealt two cards; the sum of their values determines (from highest to lowest) who will be <span lang="jav">ꦫꦗ</span> <span lang="jav-Latn">raja</span> ‘king’, <span lang="jav">ꦥꦠꦶꦃ</span> <span lang="jav-Latn">patih</span> ‘councillor’, and <span lang="jav">ꦲꦸꦚꦶꦏ꧀</span> <span lang="jav-Latn">unyik</span> ‘last’.
+To decide seating order, each player is dealt two cards; the sum of their values determines (from highest to lowest) who will be <span lang="jv">ꦫꦗ</span> <span lang="jv-Latn">raja</span> ‘king’, <span lang="jv">ꦥꦠꦶꦃ</span> <span lang="jv-Latn">patih</span> ‘councillor’, and <span lang="jv">ꦲꦸꦚꦶꦏ꧀</span> <span lang="jv-Latn">unyik</span> ‘last’.

 The dealer (or last player, if there are only three) deals 7 cards face-down and 6 cards face-up to each player, then repeats this so that each player has 14 cards to form their hand and there are 36 cards face-up on the table, which form the central pool.
 The remaining 42 cards are placed face-down to form the stock.

-The dealer then arranges the cards in the centre of the table by rank to make them easier to find; usually they are formed into a square around the stock pile, with nines and ones in front of the <span lang="jav-Latn">raja</span>, eights and twos in front of the <span lang="jav-Latn">patih</span>, sevens, threes, and fives in front of the <span lang="jav-Latn">unyik</span>, and sixes and fours on the side of the dealer.
+The dealer then arranges the cards in the centre of the table by rank to make them easier to find; usually they are formed into a square around the stock pile, with nines and ones in front of the <span lang="jv-Latn">raja</span>, eights and twos in front of the <span lang="jv-Latn">patih</span>, sevens, threes, and fives in front of the <span lang="jv-Latn">unyik</span>, and sixes and fours on the side of the dealer.

 The top card of the stock is then turned face-up next to it.
-This will be the last card drawn and thus will go to the <span lang="jav-Latn">unyik</span>.
-The <span lang="jav-Latn">unyik</span> can then use this to plan their last move of the round.
+This will be the last card drawn and thus will go to the <span lang="jv-Latn">unyik</span>.
+The <span lang="jv-Latn">unyik</span> can then use this to plan their last move of the round.

 > [!todo]
 >  Strategy: they should try to keep a matching card in hand so that TODO

-The <span lang="jav-Latn">patih</span> is then permitted to look at the top card of the deck, which will be the second-to-last card drawn and thus their last card of the round, but it is not shown to the other players, and is replaced upon the top of the deck.
+The <span lang="jv-Latn">patih</span> is then permitted to look at the top card of the deck, which will be the second-to-last card drawn and thus their last card of the round, but it is not shown to the other players, and is replaced upon the top of the deck.

 On each player’s turn, first they play a card from their hand, trying to match one of the face-up cards by rank.
 If they can, they capture both cards.
 If they cannot make a match, their played card is left face-up with the other cards on the table.
 After this, they draw a card from the stock and again try to match a card by rank.
 Captured cards may be kept either face-up or face-down, depending on the players.

-Unusually, cards are drawn from the stock by passing it around and drawing cards from the bottom.[^fn0] The stock pile may be split into multiple sections to make this easier, making sure to leave the pile with the <span lang="jav-Latn">patih</span>’s card for last.
-The <span lang="jav-Latn">unyik</span>’s card remains face-up in the middle, alongside any money placed there for bets.
+Unusually, cards are drawn from the stock by passing it around and drawing cards from the bottom.[^fn0] The stock pile may be split into multiple sections to make this easier, making sure to leave the pile with the <span lang="jv-Latn">patih</span>’s card for last.
+The <span lang="jv-Latn">unyik</span>’s card remains face-up in the middle, alongside any money placed there for bets.

 [^fn0]: This feature is also recorded by Ki-Tong Tcheng, see below.